Brown Environmental Leadership Lab (BELL): Alaska

 • Socks

-• 3-6 pairs of pants and/or leggings (quick-dry material preferred)
+• 3 to 6 pairs of pants and/or leggings (quick-dry material preferred)

 • Polar fleece and/or warm layers

-• 2-3 long sleeve shirts for layering (quick-dry material preferred)
+• 2 to 3 long sleeve shirts for layering (quick-dry material preferred)

 • T-shirts